LazyScar/BiliBili-To-English/README.md

 # 🔥Features

-- **Multi-language support**: Translate to English, French, and more languages coming soon!
+- **Multi-language support**: Translate to English, French, Russian and more languages coming soon!
 - **Beautiful language selection popup**: Easy-to-use interface with flags and language names
 - **Real-time translation of captions**
 - **Comprehensive translation for the entire page**, including buttons and menus